pantaSanjesh/Parpera/README.md

   4.UpdateTransactionStatus_ThrowsException_ReturnsStatusCode500

 ## Getting Started
 Run the project on visual studio.
-Th swagger is enabled for now.
+The swagger is enabled for now.

 ### Prerequisites
 Packages required with project details:

 1.TransactionUpdate
 - Microsoft.AspNetCore.Authentication.JwtBearer
 - Swashbuckle.AspNetCore